bigomics/omicsplayground/docs/modules/mod2_clustering.rst

 * specific - features that are overexpressed in each phenotype class compared to the rest, or by
 * PCA - by principal components.

 Users can also choose between 'relative' or 'absolute' expression scale.
-Under the ``CexCol`` and ``CexRow`` settings, it is also possible to adjust the cex for the column and row labels.
+Labels for row and columsn can be shown or hidden by selecting ``Show row labels`` and ``Show column labels``.
+Under the ``CexCol`` and ``CexRow`` settings, it is also possible to adjust the font sizes for the column and row labels.

 .. figure:: figures/psc3.1.0.png